 Pet Care Foundation

-The Pet Care Foundation was founded by Paula Kent Meehan in 2004 to help lower the euthanasia rate of Los Angeles City Animal Shelters.
-Since its inception the Pet Care Foundation has found new homes for over 40,000 cats and dogs through its many different programs.
+Pet Care Foundation was founded by Paula Kent Meehan in 2004 to help lower the euthanasia rate of Los Angeles City and County Animal Shelters.
+Since its inception Pet Care Foundation has found new homes for over 60,000 cats and dogs through its many different programs.

-Programs include in-house adoption events at all 6 LA City Shelters, free spay/neuter clinics, mobile adoption events at Roxbury Park in Beverly Hills, ADOPT A PET TODAY television show airing on the LA City, Beverly Hills City and West Hollywood City TV channels, extensive social media networking, magazine and newspaper advertising.
+Programs include in-house adoption events and grooming at all LA City Shelters, free spay/neuter clinics, ADOPT A PET TODAY television show airing on the Beverly Hills City and West Hollywood City TV channels, and extensive social media networking.

-Mission Statement: The Pet Care Foundation is a 501c3, non-profit organization dedicated to the rescue, care, spay/neuter and adoption of homeless pets.
+Mission Statement: Pet Care Foundation is a 501c3, non-profit organization dedicated to the rescue, care, spay/neuter and adoption of homeless pets.

 Adopt me now!